dishu39/TATVA/README.md

-# FestMS — College Fest Management System
+# TATVA — College Fest Management System

 A Django web app to manage participants, events, and gate check-ins for a college fest.